Snarp/tyranoscript/readme.txt

 ② High affinity with KAG3 / Kirikiri

-Tyranoscript has a high affinity with KAG3 / KiriKiri.
+TyranoScript has a high affinity with KAG3 / KiriKiri.
 If you've used tag-based scripting tools, you're ready to go.

 ③ Smooth cooperation with JavaScript

-Tyranoscript allows you to freely write and extend JavaScript.
+TyranoScript allows you to freely write and extend JavaScript.

 ④ Free.
 Commercially available